Czocher/czocher.github.io/_posts/2017-01-02-fedora-linux-installation-on-beagle-bone-black.md

 {% gist 821ad09b7e3fbebcfe31a6bf34e91af5 %}

-After downloading the `raw.xz` file it has to be written to th SD card.
+After downloading the `raw.xz` file it has to be written to the SD card.
 There is a number of ways to do that.
 The simplest one is to just `xzcat` it to the `/dev/mmblk0` device, but it is not the best choice.

-A far better one (if you're preforming the operation on a Fedora desktop) is to use the `fedora-arm-installer` package as follows:
+A far better one (if you're performing the operation on a Fedora desktop) is to use the `fedora-arm-installer` package as follows:

 {% gist be2264f65e0fb663bba36a01b4c9d169 %}